patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 </figure>

-# Two nights on Doubtful Sound, May 24 to 26
+# Doubtful Sound, two nights, May 24 to 26

 Back in December 2020 we did a [day cruise to Doubtful Sound](https://gallery.patricklam.ca/index.php?/category/1329).
 That's